oceanprotocol-archive/OEPs/7/v0.3/README.md

 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
 * PROVIDERS store the ASSET metadata off-chain
 * OCEAN doesn't store ASSET contents (e.g. files)
-* An ASSET is modeled in OCEAN as on-chain information stored in the KEEPER and metadata stored in OCEANDB
+* An ASSET is modeled in OCEAN as off-chain information stored in AQUARIUS
-* ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS
+* ASSETS information only can be modified by OWNERS or DELEGATED USERS
-* ASSETS can be resolved using a Decentralized ID (DID) included on-chain and off-chain
+* ASSETS can be resolved using a Decentralized ID (DID)
 * A DID Document (DDO) should include the ASSET metadata
 * Any kind of object registered in Ocean SHOULD have a DID allowing one to uniquely identify that object in the system
-* ASSET DDO (and the metadata included as part of the DDO) is associated to the ASSET information stored on-chain using a common DID
+* ASSET DDO (and the metadata included as part of the DDO) is associated to the ASSET information stored using a common DID
 * A DID can be resolved to get access to a DDO
 * The function to calculate the HASH MUST BE standard